 Create a regular streaming schedule

-It's not uncommon for streamers to launch their live shows between 9pm and 11pm, but we don't recommend these times.
+It is not uncommon for streamers to start their live streams between 9 p.m. and 11 p.m., but we do not recommend choosing these time slots.
 You risk becoming indirect competitors to established streamers on the platform.
 As you are new to the world of streaming, we recommend that you instead choose a time slot suited to your target consumers.
 Here are a few examples:

 But there's one thing you mustn't overlook: your availability.
-So make sure you choose the times and days that suit you best to launch your stream.
-As mentioned above, regularity is the secret to success on Twitch.
+So make sure you choose the times and days that suit you best to start your stream.
+As we mentioned above, consistency is the key to success when launching your Twitch channel.

-So choose times when you're sure to be there, instead of streaming 7/7 and then disappearing for 2 months.
-In the end, the best stream time for you is corresponds to your own availability and your lifestyle, as well asa schedule on which your viewers are likely to be present.
+So choose times when you're sure to be available, instead of streaming seven days a week and then disappearing for two months.
+Ultimately, the best streaming schedule for you corresponds to your own availability and your lifestyle, as well asa time slot when your viewers are likely to be present.

 Promoting your Twitch channel on social networks